 To circle back to that pickle tray image I conjured up at the start of this post – the onion relish (for want of a better description) is what my good friend and fellow Indian food addict Mhairi calls “white man’s chutney”.
 Yep, all it is raw chopped onion diced finely and mixed with a little lime juice, a teeny bit of tomato puree, salt and chilli powder.
 If you aren’t an onion lover, then you will probably be horrified at eating spoonfuls of raw onion, only slightly softened by the lime juice.

-When it's so easy and so good to make your own chutney at home, you'll never need buy a jar again!
+When it's so easy and so good to make your own chutney at home, you'll never need to buy a jar again!
+Makes about 600ml worth.

 - 700 g mango (weighed before peeling and destoning)